MRHist3814/week-five/notes.md

   * I ended up settling on collating the number of legions per year because it created an audible pattern.
 My other attempts ended up in just a rising line, essentially what you see in the lower half of the screenshot.

+  * I've uploaded a comparison between my beginning spreadsheet and ending spreadsheet, showing how I had to rework the data to create the final sonification pattern I ended up with (Screenshot 2).

 MAPPING

 *